iesnoth/Trapped-in-Space/readme.md

     The coding goal is to have a few functions which work for every button, then some specialized events.

-- Animations
+- **Animations:**
     There will be some animations for figuring out complicated puzzles, or losing.
 I'd also like to add ambient animation (example: flickering lights) if I have time and space (haha).

-- Note-taking: A feature I'd like to add but not sure if I'll have time.
+- **Note-taking:** A feature I'd like to add but not sure if I'll have time.
 Like I said, none of the buttons are labelled.
 But I'd like to give the players a way to take notes in-game.
 This is a stretch goal of sorts.

-- Languages
+- **Languages**
     1. HTML
     2. CSS
     3. Javascript

-- Programs
+- **Programs**
     1. VSCode
     2. Photoshop CC